|

 Products >>

-Pumps - Centrifugal Pumps, Vacuum Pump, Diaphragm pump
+Centrifugal Pumps/Displacement Pumps, Vacuum Pump, Diaphragm pump, Submersible Pumps

 A vacuum pump is a device that removes gas molecules from a sealed volume in order to leave behind a partial vacuum.
 The vacuum pump was invented in 1650 by Otto von Guericke.